+CATEGORY DESCRIPTION EHF

+Flush/Semi-Flush

+Pendant

-CATEGORY DESCRIPTION EHF Flush/Semi-Flush Lamp-holders (stand-alone and for more than one lamp) 10.
-Fixture Category A - Decorative Fixtures Pendant \$0.15 Decorative Fixtures Recessed/Pot - Fee is only applied to the housing if housing and trims are sold separately.
+10. Fixture Category A - Decorative Fixtures Recessed/Pot - Fee is only applied to the housing if housing and trims are sold separately.
 Refer to excluded list for more details on trims.
 Note: Puck/Disk lights are included in Category 9.
-See above for relevant definition.
+See above for relevant definition. \$0.15

 Fixed Track and Canopy - Replacement heads that are not integrated or attached to a track system are included in Category 9.
 Tracks without heads attached are not included.
 Refer to excluded list for more details.